What Happens to your Body When Eating Inflammatory Foods

 The responses you’ll experience after eating pro-inflammatory foods will likely range from mild to debilitating!
 If you regularly experience symptoms like diarrhea, bloating, sinus congestion, eczema, or acne, you’ll want to take a closer look at your diet.
 Even seemingly unrelated-to-food conditions like migraines, brain fog, and fatigue may actually be the result of a systemic, inflammatory response happening in your body.

-Inflammatory foods can also affect weight loss and gain.
+An inflammatory diet can also affect weight loss and gain.
 In fact, research shows an association between excess visceral fat (read: belly fat) with an increased production of low-grade, chronic inflammation.
 How’s that for a Catch-22: The more excess fat you have, the more that fat produces inflammatory compounds that keep you in a cycle of inflammation!

 Sometimes clients in our virtual nutrition practice who are dealing with chronic inflammation lose weight almost effortlessly when they decrease inflammatory foods in their diet.
 Sometimes this can happen without reducing calories or even adjusting macronutrients!